How to Optimize Additional Insured Coverage in Construction Contracts

 The most commonly required ISO Additional Insured forms in construction contracts today are:

-Unfortunately, these forms have some problematic limitations that can result in no coverage for the additional insureds.
-This is because both forms require that the named insured’s work (i.e., the subcontractor’s work) be done for each additional insured and require a direct contract between the named insured and each additional insured in order to trigger coverage.
+Unfortunately, these forms have a problematic limitation that can result in no coverage for the additional insureds.
+This is because both forms require that the named insured’s work (i.e., the subcontractor’s work) be done for each additional insured in order to trigger coverage.
 This can be a big problem if a subcontractor’s contract requires upstream parties (such as a general contractor or owner) to be included as additional insureds.

 Some ISO Additional Insured form recommendations: